rewindio/github-repo-secrets-manager/README.md

 ./github-secrets-manager.py --secrets-file github_secrets.yaml --github-pat 123456789
 ```

-**Note**
+### Notes

-The --repos option acts only as a filter when processing the secrets file.
+- The --repos option acts only as a filter when processing the secrets file.
-The repos must be defined in the secrets file to be updated
+- The repos must be defined in the secrets file to be updated

 ## Configuration File